jyotisham/jyotisha/Delhi/MULTI_NEW_MOON_SIDEREAL_MONTH_ADHIKA_PURNIMANTA__CHITRA_AT_180/_index.md

 +++
-title = "+multi new moon sidereal month adhika purnimanta  chitra at 180"
+title = "+multi new moon adhika purnimanta  chitra at 180"

 +++